Data-Medics/umads_697_data_medics/docs/tweets_comparative_analysis.md

 The following elaboration explains how we can answer most of these questions.

-For the purpose of this effort we have obtained and analyzed tweets for the week between ...
+For the purpose of this effort we have obtained and analyzed tweets for the week between July 31st, 2022 and August 7th, 2022.

 ## Obtaining sample tweets by querying the Twitter APIs
 The first step in analyzing the most resent disaster tweets is obtaining them from Twitter.
 The solution we